Secrets of Sulphur Springs: Season 2 (2022)

-Season 3
+Season 3 (2023)

 Production

 Originally titled Sulphur Springs, the project was developed as a pilot for Disney Channel; it was later pitched to Disney+, where it received a cast-contingent series order.
 The series entered pre-production, but the casting process was unsuccessful and Disney+ passed on the series.
 By May 2019, development for the series had moved from the streaming service back to Disney Channel, and casting continued for the series, now being produced as a pilot; two roles had been filled by this point.
 Originally developed as an hour-long series, the program was later shortened to a half-hour format.
 In October 2019, the series was officially ordered by the network for an eleven-episode season.

 Production was scheduled to begin in New Orleans in 2020.
 Filming commenced in Louisiana towards the end of 2019 and paused on February 23, 2020, due to the COVID-19 pandemic in Louisiana.
 Filming for the season was completed between October 5 and November 6, 2020.
 On April 23, 2021, the series was renewed for a second season, which premiered on January 14, 2022.
-On February 7, 2022, the series was renewed for a third season, which will premiere on March 24, 2023.
+On February 7, 2022, the series was renewed for a third season, which premiered on March 24, 2023.

+On January 30, 2024, it was reported that the series had been canceled after three seasons.

 Broadcast

 In the United States, the series premiered with three episodes combined into a one-hour special, airing on Disney Channel on January 15, 2021.
 Episodes continued to air weekly on the network, each Friday until March 12, 2021.

 In a first for a Disney Channel series, the program received a "high-profile" release schedule on Disney+.
 The first five episodes were made available on the streaming service on February 26, 2021.
 Episodes continued to be added each Friday until April 9, 2021.
-Nellie Andreeva of Deadline speculated that a successful run on Disney+ could lead to the series being moved to the streaming service as an original series for a potential second season.